altnetseattle/olympia_software_craftsmanship_workshop/Slides/Refactoring/Notes.markdown

 technical debt it would always take too long to deliver features.

 The trick is to be disciplined enough to pay down technical debt on a regular basis.
 To make it part of your routine.
+Incorporate it into your tight cycle of delivering value.

 # The 3-state machine